Career Transition

 1. You’re no longer learning.

 You’ve mastered everything there is to know about your position—be it as a junior account executive or social media coordinator.
-You’re fast, efficient and mainly cruise-control your way through the day.
+You’re fast, efficient, and mainly cruise-control your way through the day.
 You’ve gotten so good at what you do because it’s all you do.
 Have you not been given new tasks or challenges to tackle?
 More importantly, have you asked to take on more?
-Showing initiative and a desire to do more is how you can grow in any role.
+Showing initiative and a desire to do more are key to growing in any role.

 2. You can’t move up, or you don’t want to.